LlewVallis/llew-vallis-website/text/skillbot.md

 ### Skillbot

-Skillbot is a fairly minimal rating system capable of calculating player rankings for arbirary two team games.
+Skillbot is a rating system capable of calculating player rankings for any team game, from chess, to soccer and everything in between.
-Under the hood, it uses the [Trueskill](https://trueskill.org/) rating system and stores player and match data in a Postgres database.
+Under the hood, it makes use of the Trueskill rating system, backed by a Postgres database to store match and player data reliably.

-Skillbot is fairly small application, but I used it as a foundation for learning Spring Boot, Spring Data, and database connectivity.
+Skillbot integrates into Discord to provide a helpful user experience and has been used in practice by people seeking to set up their own communities.